Timeline of association football: 1900s

 Czechoslovak Football Association and Hungarian Football Federation are founded.
 The match between Tottenham Hotspur F.C. and Heart of Midlothian F.C. for the Football World Championship finishes 0–0, in London.
 Hibernian win Scottish Cup on 23 April.
 Club Atlético River Plate is founded in Argentina, C.F.
 Pachuca is founded, Alianza Lima is founded in Peru.
+Brighton and Hove Albion F.C. were founded.